core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The following example illustrates the usage of a CoAP message to resolve "example.org.
 IN AAAA" based on the URI "coaps://\[2001:db8::1\]/".
-The CoAP body is encoded in "application/dns-message" Content Format.
+The CoAP body is encoded in the "application/dns-message" Content-Format.
-For better readability, we provide the payload in a human-readable format.
+For better readability, the payload is provided in a human-readable format.
 In the actual message, however, it would be encoded in the binary message format (bytes printed in hexadecimal representation) defined in {{-dns}}.

     FETCH coaps://[2001:db8::1]/
-    Content-Format: application/dns-message
+    Content-Format: 553 (application/dns-message)
-    Accept: application/dns-message
+    Accept: 553 (application/dns-message)
     Payload (binary):
       00 00 01 20 00 01 00 00 00 00 00 00 07 65 78 61
       6d 70 6c 65 03 6f 72 67 00 00 1c 00 01